The United States Food and Drug Administration (FDA) controls

 with clear labels.
 So having separate

-“food grade” cylinders and/or tanks is crucial to sustain this market as is demonstrated
+“food grade” cylinders and/or tanks is crucial to sustain this market as is shown

-by the successful companies naming and trademarking their
+by the dominant companies naming and trademarking their

 respective lines of food grade gases.